yanzipei/CCN_and_ItsApp/README.md

 # Note
-Color Model Aware Computational Color Naming and Its Application to Data Augmentation.
+RGB Color Model Aware Computational Color Naming and Its Application to Data Augmentation